digexp/sample-angular4-script-application/README.md

 After configuration and development, build the application for production:

-1. Run `ng build -prod` to build, package and compress the application into the `/dist` folder
+1. Run `ng build -prod` to package and compress the application into the `/dist` folder.

 ### Deploy